-Output to a MyDVD file
+Output to MyDVD

-The MyDVD File option creates a file that can be used in the MyDVD application.
 MyDVD is an easy disc authoring application that uses templates to help you create professional-looking disc projects that include menus, and music.
 For more information about MyDVD, see the Help available in the MyDVD application.

-You can open MyDVD by clicking the Pinnacle MyDVD shortcut on your desktop or by searching for Pinnacle MyDVD on your Start screen or Start menu.
+MyDVD opens automatically when you export to a MyDVD project.
+You can also open MyDVD by clicking the Pinnacle MyDVD shortcut on your desktop or by searching for Pinnacle MyDVD on your Start screen or Start menu.